mahmoudmohamedramadan/easy-model/README.md

 ## Usage

 > [!WARNING]
-> Do not use both traits together, as doing so may lead to unexpected issues.
+> Do not use both traits together, as doing so may lead to unexpected output.
+However, if you do, the most priority will be given to the **Searchable** trait.

 ### Search Features

-Check out [SEARCH.md](SEARCH.md) for comprehensive examples and in-depth usage guidelines.
+Check out [search.md](SEARCH.md) for comprehensive examples and in-depth usage guidelines.

 ### Update Features

-Check out [UPDATE.md](UPDATE.md) for comprehensive examples and in-depth usage guidelines.
+Check out [update.md](UPDATE.md) for comprehensive examples and in-depth usage guidelines.

 ## Credits